Letting go of divine abstraction and embracing the personhood of the Holy

-Three ways my life has changed since becoming an Orthodox Christian
+Three ways my life has changed since becoming an Orthodox Christian - Part One

 Hi friends!
 This is the first in a three-part series.
 I’m not sure when parts 2 & 3 will drop, but I wanted to give you heads up that this is just a beginning.

-Also, I don’t use an editor, AI or human, or review my posts, so you may bump into a typo here and there.
+Also, I don’t use an editor, AI or human, to review my posts, so you may bump into a typo here and there.
 I do my best to catch them all, but I may have missed something.
 Thank you for your grace.
 Enjoy!

 Our lives transform from the outside in, and from the inside out.